IvanDePivan/2AMM30-groep-2/README.md

 - Upload the contents of the `data` folder to your Colab workspace
 - Run the cells under `Prerequisites`
 - Run either the `Component 1` or `Component 2` cells

-Intermediate files are also included in the `data` folder, allowing for running of some cells out of order.